Official Documents & Reports

 Since 1929, the MPWD has provided safe, high quality, and reliable water to its customers.
-We are pleased to report that in 2015 we once again met and surpassed all federal and state water quality regulations.
-Click here for the 2016 Consumer Confidence Report detailing the information.
+We are pleased to report that in 2022 we once again met and surpassed all federal and state water quality regulations.
+CLICK HERE for the 2022 Consumer Confidence Report detailing the information.

 Your satisfaction is our top priority.
 Please contact us with any questions or concerns.

 To view a past CCR, select a year below:

 The UWMP Act (CA Water Code §§10608-10656) requires MPWD to update its UWMP every 5 years